 Early 2018 432MHz EME update:

-Upgrading to the VHF design LNA has made a significant difference to my receive capability, i had felt for some time the array could cope with another 3-4dbs of gain and the lower noise factor being an additional bonus.
-If you check my Sun-noise video on YouTube you can see for yourself how good the system performs, plus check out the echo test image under good conditions with my own echos visible down to 30 watts at the power splitter!
-Ive recently completed 2 qsos with single yagi stations (OK1TEH was –22 ! and UR3EE –27 both single yagis with admittedly 700 watts+ to hand) EA8/G4RGK was a solid –26 using a single 21ele Tonna but only one way this time.
-Other notable recent qsos include EB5EEO –21, 4Z5CP -27, S51LF –20, W5LUA –15, JH7OPT –18, UA4AAV –20, NC1I –6 (thats up to almost S3 on the FT847 truly amazing).
+Upgrading to the VHF design LNA has made a significant difference to my receive capability, I had felt for some time the array could cope with another 3-4dB's of gain and the lower noise factor being an additional bonus.
+If you check my Sun noise video on YouTube you can see for yourself how good the system performs.
+Also check out the echo test image under good conditions with my own echos visible down to 30 watts at the power splitter!
+Ive recently completed 2 QSO's with single yagi stations (OK1TEH was –22! and UR3EE –27 both single yagis with admittedly 700 watts+ to hand) EA8/G4RGK was a solid –26 using a single 21ele Tonna but only one way this time.
+Other notable recent QSO's include EB5EEO –21, 4Z5CP -27, S51LF –20, W5LUA –15, JH7OPT –18, UA4AAV –20, NC1I –6 (that's up to almost S3 on the FT847 truly amazing)!

 Resources for constructors:

-Check the BUILD page for notes and tips on construction, on the Price List page we offer various material kits so you can homebrew you own PowAbeam at low cost.
+Check out the BUILD page for notes and tips on construction.
+On the Price List page we offer various material kits so you can homebrew you own PowAbeam at low cost.
 I am also very happy to cost up any bespoke order just let me know what you are after.

-Catch you on the airwaves whether Es, Tropo, Aurora...
+Catch you on the airwaves whether E's, Tropo or Aurora...